 Crawl, walk then run

-The biggest advantage is it allows progressions before shoving something into your pants.
-It allows you to perfect your drawstroke and master your marksmanship fundamentals while still concealing.
+The biggest advantage is these holsters allows progressions before shoving something into your pants.
+It allows you to perfect your drawstroke safely and master your marksmanship fundamentals while still concealing.
 Some will complain it doesn’t do as good a job as an inside the waistband style holster.
 What an inside the waistband holster does is apply classic camouflage techniques by breaking up the silhouette of the pistol’s frame and slide.
 It takes the mass of the pistol and allows the pants or jeans to diminish the profile somewhat.
 The IWB is not a cloaking device nor does it make the pistol shrink, it applies basic camouflage and that is all.

 The goal of any concealment holster should be to break up the silhouette of the pistol as best as possible in conjunction with body type and cover garment.
 The best on the waistband at this job are going to be two piece type; two pieces are mated together placing a belt slot in front and behind the pistol often references as the pancake style holster.
 The optimal material for this holster is leather since it will better conform to your body over time.
 The design pulls the pistol closer to the body and when combined with a modest forward cant does an excellent job of breaking up the silhouette of the gun.
 Friction is the most common security feature to retain the gun during normal activity, but the higher end holsters will have a positive retention feature usually designed around the trigger guard.